cairo-book/cairo-book/src/ch14-01-contract-storage.md

     <span class="caption">Mapping keys to storage values</span>
 </div>

-To declare a mapping, use the `LegacyMap` type enclosed in angle brackets `<>`, specifying the key and value types.
+To declare a mapping, use the `Map` type enclosed in angle brackets `<>`, specifying the key and value types.

 Note: You might encounter `LegacyMap` in older code or documentation.
 This was the previous mapping type used in Cairo contracts, but it has been deprecated in favor of the more flexible `Map` type.
-If you come across `LegacyMap`, it's recommended to update it to `Map` that provides more control over storage, as they have identical storage layouts allowing for a safe migration.
+If you are using `LegacyMap`, it's recommended to update it to `Map` that provides more control over storage, as they have identical storage layouts allowing for a safe migration.

 You can also create more complex mappings with multiple keys.
 You can find in Listing {{#ref storage-mapping}} the popular `allowances` storage variable of the ERC20 Standard which maps an `owner` and an allowed `spender` to their `allowance` amount using multiple keys passed inside a tuple: